 Says Mark, who has created fine cuisine at Lakeland for 12 years: “At least 75 percent of the food we prepare is directly driven by what our students want.
 We talk one-on-one with them daily.”

 So interactive are the relationships between Mark, Joe and our students, Lakeland’s chefs have been known to borrow treasured family recipes and prepare students’ favorite meals.
 In addition, Mark and Joe work closely with students and their families to offer gluten-free and allergy-safe fare.

 Those are just a couple of ways Mark, Joe and the rest of our friendly, dedicated staff strive to make you feel at home.
 There are many other aspects of Lakeland Dining that make us a cut above other colleges and universities.
 Among them:

 - A collection of homemade soups, including the popular chicken dumpling and tomato

 - Fresh in-season produce from four local farmers

 - Renowned Johnsonville brats a handful of times each semester

-- Locally produced desserts from an area bakery
+- Locally produced donuts from an area bakery

 - Vegetarian options for every mealtime